yandex/porto/porto.md

 If default\_pattern ends with '.gz' or '.xz' core will be compressed.

-Option space\_limit\_mb limits total size of default pattern directory, after exceeding new codes are discarded.
+Option space\_limit\_mb limits total size of default pattern directory, after exceeding new cores are discarded.

 # VOLUMES